ziglang/www.ziglang.org/content/news/goodbye-cpp/index.md

-I want to be clear that while this change landing in Zig is a net win, it does represent the [regression of a particular use case](https://github.com/ziglang/zig/issues/6378): the ability to bootstrap Zig from pure source code in a fixed number of steps.
+I want to be clear that while this change landing in Zig is a net win, it does represent the [regression of a particular use case](https://github.com/ziglang/zig/issues/6378): the ability to bootstrap Zig from only source code in a fixed number of steps.
 Until now, the building from source process did not involve any binary blobs, except for a system C/C++ compiler.
 Now, there is this WebAssembly binary, which is not source code, but is in fact a build artifact.
 Some people, rightly, take these things very seriously - see